prasanthj/pig-codemirror-2/README.md

 ## About
 CodeMirror 2 is a javascript library that provides a code editor in the browser.
-This project adds pig mode to codemirror2, provides syntax highlighting and autocompletion to Pig Latin language (used by Apache Pig).
+This project adds pig mode to codemirror2, provides syntax highlighting and autocompletion (as and when you type) to Pig Latin language (used by Apache Pig).

 ## Features
-* Syntax highlighting for pig latin (Checkout Online demo)
+* Syntax highlighting and Autocompletion for pig latin (Checkout Online demo)
-* AutoSuggest and AutoCompletion for pig keywords, builtin functions and data types (Online demo not available yet!!
-Checkout the code to play around.)

 ## Demo
 * Online http://codemirror.net/mode/pig/index.html